Hoomanzoh79/HZ_clothing_store/README.md

-This is an onlineshop project using django framework
+This is a clothing store project using django framework some of the main features of this project: user authentication,reset password,change profile,comment section,cart,order and payment,search filter for products and also a multiple input filter for products based on brand,gender,category,season and price.The cloth model is designed to have different colors/sizes,and the admin panel is highly customized.

  Languages and Tools: